-We have re-opened the farm store, currently we have lettuce, onions, okra and radishes available along with our canned vegetables and local artist crafts.
+We have re-opened the farm store, currently we have lettuce, onions, two types of Kale and Collard Greens available, along with our canned vegetables and local artist crafts.
 Thank you for your continued support.

 Crones Cradle Conserve is a 756 acre ecological preserve and education center located in Marion County, thirty-five miles southeast of Gainesville, an area of increasing sprawl and development.
 Sustainability is the underlying theme of all the Conserve’s endeavors.
 The Conserve seeks to retain as much as possible the existing flora and fauna in its natural state within Conserve boundaries.
 Less than 100 acres are being used for human purposes.
 The ultimate priority of the Conserve is protecting and appreciating the earth before carrying out any of its “people-related” ventures.
 This approach is the only way to achieve sustainability for farming, for the local community and for the planet, emphasizes Jeri Baldwin, co-founder with Deborah Light of Sag Harbor, New York of the Conserve.